JayanthSD2003/DMS_SARATHI_-Driver-Monitoring_System-/README.md

 ## Technical Description

-The Driver Monitoring System (DMS) leverages computer vision and machine learning to detect driver drowsiness in real-time using webcam video feeds.
+The SARATHI (Safety Assisted Responsive Automated Technology for Highway Independance) - Driver Monitoring System (DMS) leverages computer vision and machine learning to detect driver drowsiness in real-time using webcam video feeds.
 The system is constructed using several key technologies:

 ### Libraries and Modules:
 - **OpenCV**: Utilized for video capture and image processing, including converting frames to grayscale and detecting faces.